Automating Price Quoting

 The quoting price is the fixed price that a seller provides to a buyer.
 In other words, it’s the most recent price at which an investment (or any other type of asset) was traded.
 The offeror, which in this case is the seller, sends the quote to the buyer.
 Quotes are valid only for a predetermined period.
 They can be provided verbally or in the form of a written document.

 First of all, you need to do the appropriate research.
-Then start creating a simple quote template, paying particular attention to readability, and set up an automated workflow.
+Then start creating a simple quote template, paying particular attention to readability, and setting up an automated workflow.
 A robust and easy-to-use quote template and automatic price quoting workflow will make you look professional and help you get more of the work you want to perform.

-Insurance agents need to determine whether an insurance company is taking a risk by giving coverage to a person or an entity.
+Insurance agents must determine whether an insurance company is taking a risk by giving coverage to a person or an entity.
 For example, with auto insurance, insurers consider the type of car, the number of miles per year, the place you live, your age, gender, and marital status.
-Please note, age is the most crucial factor when quoting a price, as a younger person may pay out more years than an older individual.
+Please note, that age is the most crucial factor when quoting a price, as a younger person may pay out more years than an older individual.

 In today's reality, your customers don't want to deal with paperwork.
-That’s where the correct price quoting software and no-code automation technologies by airSlate helps you automate business processes to save time, improve customer service, and win their loyalty.
+That’s where the correct price quoting software and no-code automation technologies by airSlate WorkFlow helps you automate business processes to save time, improve customer service, and win their loyalty.
 Simplify the process of preparing proposals and quotes by going digital.

 Pricing quotes are one of the most fundamental components for the sales department, yet too many businesses neglect to innovate in this area.
-Creating an effective, automated pricing quote workflow that can be quickly set up, customized, shared with customers or teammates, and tracked can improve the productivity of the sales department and entire company.
+Creating an effective, automated pricing quote workflow that can be quickly set up, customized, shared with customers or teammates, and tracked can improve the productivity of the sales department and the entire company.
 Enroll new customers with custom quote workflows that are easy to create and sign in minutes.